dmrado/next14correct/README.md

 bun dev
 ```

+This project is a website for a non-commercial society organization.

+All pages, apart from posts, are static.
+The posts page uses CRUD operations to add, update, read, and remove posts of only one user with id=1.
+React Quill is used to add and update posts.
+Nodemailer is used to send mail from a form on the ContactsPage.js.
+MySQL is used as the database.
+ORM Sequelize is also used.
+The .env file contains all environment variables.
+The config/mail.json contains all the necessary settings for Nodemailer.
+The config/config.json contains all the necessary settings for Sequelize connection.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.